Hyperactive drinking and unjustified smiling were just some habits Franco-US writer Meaghan Beatley had to lose to act ‘typically French’.

 1. Hyperactive drinking

-Chalk it up to the United States’ competitive athletics and college drinking culture, but Americans seem to always be on their feet the second there’s a drop of booze.
+Americans seem to always be on their feet the second there’s a drop of booze.
 Beer pong!
 Flip cup!
 Kings!
 To the French, drinking is just that: drinking.
-Cigarettes may be smoked and music played, but that’s as far as it goes.
+There might be cigarettes and music, but that’s as far as it goes.
 Let’s not get too crazy.

 2. Being overenthusiastic

-Watching Americans meet for the first time can be hilarious and endearing: every new bit of information trotted out into conversation is greeted with boundless enthusiasm, regardless of whether said information concerns being handpicked for the latest Mars expedition or a pet hamster finally giving its wheel a full spin: “That’s awesome!”
+Watching Americans meet for the first time can be hilarious and endearing.
+Every new bit of information in conversation receives boundless enthusiasm.
+Regardless of whether said information concerns being handpicked for the latest Mars expedition or a pet hamster finally giving its wheel a full spin: “That’s awesome!”
 The French, as a more subdued people by nature, often find these sorts of reactions insincere.
 Maybe avoid telling the French about your hamster: they won’t care, and they might tell you as much.

 3. Wearing leggings in public